Cloud mining: pros, cons and how to avoid scammers

 Pros:

-• No need to buy, configure and cool ASIC
+• No need to buy, configure and cool ASICs

-• No costs for electricity and site rental
+• No costs for electricity or site rental

 • You can start with a small amount